American Traditional Tattoos

 Swallows can be a romantic notion because they act as a promise to return home.

-Alternatively, if a sailor died at sea, sometimes loyal friends would get memorial swallow tattoos.
+Alternatively, if a sailor met his end at sea, sometimes loyal friends would get memorial swallow tattoos.

 In legends, the swallow can escort the fallen sailor to heaven.